AutomationGirl/DeltaX/README.md

 Automation_DeltaX :

 I have worked on Ubuntu (linux os)
-So you will need to download chrome .exe
+So you will need to download chrome.exe
-I am using Pychram IDE ,python,selenium,behave freamwork for writting test cases
+I am using Pychram IDE ,python,selenium,behave Framework for writting test cases

 Need to Install:
 1.Install package behave 1.2.5